Anshul-Johri-1/Debug-Template/README.md

 // Output
 21: [Char = 'A' || arr = {1,2,3,4} || Bitset = 01100100 || map_String_Int = {("apple",5),("banana",3),("orange",7)}]
 ```
-In instances where arrays / matrices have decayed into pointers, use `debugArr(arr, n);`
+In instances where array have decayed into pointer, or you declared array at runtime, use `debugArr(arr, n)`;

 **Note:**

 - You don't need to remove `debug(var, ...)` statements in your code when submitting it. <br>
 - On platforms like Codeforces, there's a macro called `ONLINE_JUDGE` that's defined, automatically disregarding all your debug statements.
-This ensures your solution will be accepted unless there's a logical error. <br>
+This ensures your solution will be accepted unless there's a logical error.
-- However, on platforms like LeetCode, `ONLINE_JUDGE` isn't defined.
-As a result, your solution might exceed the time limit even if it's correct, as these statements still consume time to print.
-To address this, simply change `#ifndef` to `#ifdef` before submitting, and your solution will be accepted. <br>
-- Also, LeetCode supports `cout` instead of `cerr`, so you need to uncomment first line i.e. `#define cerr cout` to get output there.

 ## How to Setup?

 - Copy this template into your own templates.
 The output will be directed to the stderr stream.